Bob Yule: Channel Front

 Promoted to squadron leader in June 1942, Yule assumed command of No. 66 Squadron.
 His squadron was tasked with carrying out offensive operations to France, flying Spitfire Vbs.
-On a sweep to the Cherbourg area on 15 July, Yule got into a dogfight with two Focke-Wulf Fw 190s.
+On a sweep to the Cherbourg area on 15 July, Yule got into a dogfight with two Focke-Wulf Fw 190 fighters.
 He shot down one into the sea while the engine of the other Fw 190 was damaged.
 The next month, he led the squadron during the aerial operations in support of the Dieppe Raid, carrying out escort missions for bombers.
 In mid-November 1942, having completed his first tour, Yule was posted to general office duties at the headquarters of No. 10 Group although he still made the occasional operational flight.
 He was subsequently awarded a Bar to his DFC.
 The citation read:

 In August 1943, Yule was promoted to acting wing commander and returned to flight operations as leader of No. 15 Wing, based at Detling.
 The wing carried out numerous offensive sweeps to France, led by Yule.
 During one such sweep, on 6 January 1944, he destroyed a Fw 190.
 He damaged another Fw 190 the following week.
 In early March he was transferred to 83 Group Control Centre, tasked with planning and co-ordinate the operations of the various fighter wings of the 2nd Tactical Air Force in the coming Normandy invasion.
 Shortly after commencing his new role, he was awarded the Distinguished Service Order.
 The published citation read:

 Yule continued with his planning duties after the D-Day landings which now included co-ordinating fighter support for the advancing Allied ground forces in France.
 In early 1945 he attended a RAF Staff College course and then took up a post at the Air Ministry, working in the Directorate of Policy.
 He ended the war credited with destroying eight enemy aircraft, five of which were shared with other pilots.
 He also claimed at least two probable destroyed aircraft with one shared, one damaged aircraft with three shared.